IAPSO-CTDO2/IAPSO_CTDO2_processing/README.md

 Compare the content (and ordering) of the processing steps applied to CTDO2 data

-ctdproc_steps.txt contains a list of data QC, processing, and correction (calibration customization) steps.
+ctdproc_steps.txt contains a list of data QC, processing, and correction (calibration customization) steps, abstracted to a comparable form (as much as possible).
 It may also contain notes on the order in which they are applied if this is iterative or varies.

+## documentation/

+A place for documentation in your own format

 ## code/